cscwcu/workshops/python/03_scikit-learn.md

 ---

 In this section, we installed Scikit-learn, trained a Decision Tree classifier, and evaluated its performance.
 We also compared it to a k-Nearest Neighbors model and visualized the decision boundaries.
 Scikit-learn's simplicity and versatility make it a great choice for building and testing machine learning models.

+In the next section, we will explore a popular library for computer vision: OpenCV.

 [Next: OpenCV](04_opencv.md)